Patrick Lavoie: Ottawa Redblacks

 On December 16, 2013, Lavoie was selected by the expansion Ottawa Redblacks in the 2013 CFL Expansion Draft.
 He played in 69 games over four years for the Redblacks as the team's primary fullback, recording 86 catches for 796 yards and three touchdowns.
 He also had a touchdown catch in each of the Redblacks' Grey Cup appearances in a 2015 loss and a 2016 win.
 He had signed a contract extension prior to the 2016 CFL season that kept him under contract through the 2018 CFL season.

-Montreal Alouettes (II)
+Montreal Alouettes (second stint)

-On January 30, 2018, Lavoie was traded to the Montreal Alouettes in exchange for fellow national fullback J.C.
+On January 30, 2018, Lavoie was traded to the Alouettes in exchange for fellow national fullback J.C.
 Beaulieu.
 In his second stint with the Alouettes, he played in 15 games and recorded 13 receptions for 115 yards.

 Saskatchewan Roughriders

 On October 10, 2018, Lavoie was traded to the Saskatchewan Roughriders.
 He played in the last three games of the regular season where he had 10 receptions for 79 yards and also played in the West Semi-Final loss to the Winnipeg Blue Bombers where he had one catch for two yards.
 He signed a two-year contract extension with the team on December 17, 2018.
 However, he spent the entire 2019 regular season on the injured list due to a back injury and only played in the 2019 West Final where the Roughriders again lost to the Blue Bombers.
 With the 2020 CFL season cancelled, he did not play in 2020 and became a free agent in 2021.